Seaside sparrow: Description

 Adults have brownish upperparts with gray on the crown and nape, and a grayish-buff-colored breast with dark streaks; they have a dark face with gray cheeks, a white throat, and a short, pointed tail.
 Birds show a small yellow streak just above the eye.
 A typical seaside sparrow lifespan in 8 to 9 years of maximum.
-The oldest record of seaside sparrow was an individual male which at least 10 years old, at he recaptured, measure out the age and re-released during the banding operations of South Carolina.
+The oldest record of seaside sparrow was an individual male which was at least 10 years old when recaptured and re-released during the banding operations in South Carolina.

-Distribution and habitat

 Their breeding habitat is salt marshes on the Atlantic and Gulf coasts of the United States from southern New Hampshire to southern Texas.
 The nest is an open cup usually built in the salt marsh on tidal reeds and spartina grasses.
 Females lay two to five eggs.

-Breeding

 Northern birds most often migrate farther south along the eastern coast of the United States.
 They forage on the ground or in marsh vegetation, sometimes probing in mud.
 They mainly eat insects, marine invertebrates and seeds.
 Their feeding areas are often some distance away from the areas they choose to nest.

-Conservation
+The song is a raspy buzz that closely resembles a distant red-winged blackbird.

 One of the numerous subspecies of this bird, the dusky seaside sparrow (A. m. nigrescens), has recently become extinct, and the Cape Sable subspecies, A. m. mirabilis, is endangered.
 Occurring in a restricted range but of uncertain validity is Scott's seaside sparrow, (A. m. peninsulae).
-The small isolated population that near Corpus Christi, Texas, south to the Rio Grande and sennetti subspecies may also have risk to endangered, those were formerly considered a separate species.
+The small isolated population that is near Corpus Christi, Texas, south to the Rio Grande and the sennetti subspecies may also have risk to endangered, those were formerly considered a separate species.

-Call

-The song is a raspy buzz that closely resembles a distant red-winged blackbird.